20 Best Things to Do in Nerja (A Local’s Guide)

 By taxi

-I wouldnโt recommend taking a taxi to Nerja as it can be expensive (over 80 euros), but if you donโt mind paying for it, itโs a quick and direct option.
+I wouldnโt recommend taking a taxi to Nerja, as it can be expensive (over 80 euros), but if you donโt mind paying, itโs a quick and direct option.
 Welcome Pickups is a good company to book your transfer with.

 By car